 1. The Authority hereby establishes the Environmental Compensation Fund.
 Referred to as “the Fund” in the following.

-2. The rules and procedures of the Fund shall be established by the Council on the recommendation of the Finance Committee before the approval of a first plan of work for a exploitation contractunder these regulations.Those rules and procedures shall include, (a) A mechanism for financing the funds in accordance with Regulation 56, including replenishment upon disbursement;
+2. The rules and procedures of the Fund shall be established by the Council on the recommendation of the Finance Committee before the [ beginning of Commercial Production] under these regulations.

+[Those rules and procedures shall include, inter alia:

+(a) A mechanism for financing the funds in accordance with Regulation 56, including replenishment upon disbursement;

 (b) A description of how the funds and any interest generated will be managed and by whom;